TheLogeek/LogeekMind/docs/privacy.md

 - Audio files you upload
 - Transcribed text
 - Chat prompts
-- Quizzes, flashcards, notes, or summaries generated using the Service
+- Quizzes, notes, or summaries generated using the Service

 ### 2.2.
 Usage Data
 This includes: